The Black Demon: Plot

-Realizing the danger and hoping to set things right, Paul dives underwater as his family and Chato escape, to seal the oil spill and destroy the Black Demon.
-Though he seals the leak, the shark forces him to hide in the structure of the rig.
-Strapping the bomb to his chest, Paul realizes that to kill the Black Demon, he will need to sacrifice himself.
-Over his radio, Paul says his last goodbyes to his family before letting the Black Demon consume him.
-The bomb detonates, killing the Black Demon and causing the rig to collapse.
-While leaving, Paul's family intends to give the documents he gave them to the townsfolk so they can hold Nixon Oil accountable.
-As they sail back to shore, a fishing boat rescues the group as a rainstorm begins.
+Determined to make amends, Paul dives underwater to seal the leak and destroy the shark while his family and Chato escape.
+After sealing the spill, he is trapped by the Black Demon inside the rig's structure.
+Realising that killing it will require his own sacrifice, Paul straps the bomb to himself and says goodbye to his family over the radio before allowing the shark to consume him.
+The bomb kills the Black Demon and collapses the rig.
+Paul's family plans to give his documents to the townspeople so they can hold Nixon Oil accountable.
+As they return to shore, a fishing boat rescues them as a rainstorm begins.

 Production

 Principal photography took place in the Dominican Republic from December 2021 to February 2022.

 Release

 The film was released in theaters on April 28, 2023.
 It was released on digital on May 30, 2023, and DVD on July 11, 2023.